sneakysneak/docs/pages/marketplaces/marketplace-deployment.md

     </tr>
 </table>

-> After deploying a Marketplace you will see an API User in your Cyclr console.
+> After deploying a Marketplace you will see an "API User" in your Cyclr console.
-> The API User has access to the account, however they cannot signin to the Cyclr interface.
+> The "API User" has access to the Account, however they cannot signin to the Cyclr interface.

 ## User Marketplace

-When a user clicks the **Integrations** button, your application server should make a request towards the Cyclr REST API's _/v1.0/users/marketplace_ endpoint:
+When a user clicks the **Integrations** button, your application server should make a Request towards the Cyclr REST API's `/v1.0/users/marketplace` endpoint to obtain a **Marketplace URL** the user can be directed to in their web browser.

 ### Request

 ```
 curl -X POST
--H "Authorization: Bearer ${ACCESS_TOKEN}"
+-H "Authorization: Bearer ACCESS_TOKEN"
 -H "Content-Type: application/json"
 -H "Accept: application/json"

 -d '{
-    "MarketplaceId": 123,
+    "MarketplaceId": MARKETPLACE_ID,
+    "AccountName": "CYCLR_ACCOUNT_NAME",
-    "AccountId": "0000000-0000-0000-0000-000000000000",
+    "AccountId": "CYCLR_ACCOUNT_API_ID",
-    "Username": "example",
+    "Username": "USERNAME",
-    "Password": "P4$$w0rd",
+    "Password": "PASSWORD",
     "PartnerConnector": {
-        "Name": "Connector Name",
+        "Name": "Example Connector",
         "Version": "1.0",
-        "AuthValue": "00000000000000000000000000000000000000000",
+        "AuthValue": "XXXXXXXXXX",
-        "Properties": [{"Name": "Url", "Value": "https://myapp.something.blah"}]
+        "Properties": [{"Name": "Url", "Value": "http://customDomain.appName.com"}]
     }
 }' "https://yourCyclrInstance/v1.0/users/marketplace"
 ```

-In the examples above, replace *yourCyclrInstance* with *api.cyclr.com*, *api.cyclr.uk*, or your own domain if your Cyclr instance is self-hosted.
+In the example above, replace *yourCyclrInstance* with your [**API Domain** according to where your Cyclr Console is located](./testing-cyclr-api), or your own domain if your Cyclr instance is self-hosted.

-You should use a non-account restricted OAuth token as the Authorization for this request.
+When [obtaining a Cyclr API Access Token](./cyclr-api-authentication) for this call, you should *not* use an Account Restricted Token.

 <table>
     <thead>